Scrivener’s* noun definition for epithet is, “adjective or descriptive phrase expressing a quality characteristic of the person or thing mentioned.”

 Would the people in your life be surprised by your choice or nod in quiet agreement?

-I rather doubt if anyone who knows me would be terribly shocked by my choice of Instigator—“a person who brings about or initiates something.”
+I doubt if my acquaintances would be shocked by my choice: Instigator—“a person who brings about or initiates something.”
 Yep, that’s what I like to do.

-Jackie says that my constant flow of ideas are exhausting as I think of a we should do this or maybe we ought to give that a spin and what do you think if we….
-Even though, as the recipient or participant in multiple of my instigated doings, she’s experienced Italy, Wales, and various smaller scale excitements.
+My sister Jackie says that my constant flow of ideas are exhausting.
+I think we should do this or we ought to give that a spin and what do you think if….
+Even though, as the participant in my instigated doings, she’s experienced Italy, Wales, and smaller scale excitements.

-Husband Alex’s feet, so firmly planted in the earth, respond to each of the hurtling statements above with calm, rational thought.
-He keeps my projects from whirling like a dervish one-into-the-other-right now.
-Which explains why only the kitchen table is upside down on the floor while I paint the legs and the four matching chairs are without seats and strewn through the living room while they get the same treatment.
-See, my office desk—a glorious antique library table—requires a re-do of the top from last year’s project and my almost thirty-year-old dining room set is in dire need of refinishing.
-But Alex will keep me on one project at a time, quietly nodding as I explain, but it has to be done now.
+Husband Alex’s feet, firmly planted in the earth, respond to the hurtling statements above with calm, rational thought.
+He keeps my projects from whirling like a dervish one-into-the-other-right-now.
+This explains why only the kitchen table is upside down on the floor while I paint the legs.
+The four matching chairs are without seats and strewn through the living room while they get the same treatment.
+My glorious antique library table top requires a re-do and thirty-year-old dining room set is in dire need of refinishing.
+Alex keeps me on one project at a time, nodding as I plead, but it has to be done now.

 No, really it doesn’t.

-But that is simply how my mind works—in overdrive.
-Like a car on the brink of a breakdown, I’m not saying each of my notions are eternally wise ones.
-I’m admitting to the fact that ideas are always there and always getting spewed out of my face.
-So instigator fits and if that were the only word a person ever used to describe me, I’m a-okay with that.
+That is how my mind works—in overdrive, like a car with revving RPMs.
+I’m not saying each of my notions are eternally wise ones.
+I’m admitting that they are always there and always getting spewed out of my face.
+Instigator fits and if that were the only word a person ever used to describe me, I’m okay with that.

 Even if they didn’t happen to mean it as a compliment.

-Selecting an epitaph is a harder task, especially in part because I don’t want a tombstone.
-When I’m dead, and I mean Edgar Allen Poe no-bell-ringing-dead, I want (organ donation!) cremated and given a nice toss somewhere beautiful and soul soothing (Wales) and then I want you to party.
-Pre-Christian, I used to want the party for the fun of celebrating my life, that I was having a good time in this old world, and let’s send me out with a bang.
-Even more so now that I’ve gotten a bit of a grip on the Jesus-in-my-life-thing, I want a party because I’m praying and keeping the faith that when I die I’ll be in heaven.
+Selecting an epitaph is a harder task, especially in part because I don’t want memorialized with a tombstone.
+When I’m dead, and I mean Edgar Allen Poe no-bell-ringing-dead, I want (organ donation!) cremated.
+Give me a nice toss somewhere beautiful and soul soothing (Wales), and party.
+Pre-Christian, I wanted to celebrate my life.
+I had a good time in this old world so let’s send me out with a bang.
+Getting a grip on Jesus-in-my-life, I want a party because keeping the faith that heaven is waiting.
 Now there’s a cause to celebrate!

-Hmmm, so let’s say someone puts together a … oh here I’ve got it, an invitation to my party.
-Every soirée should have a theme, so what would that sentence be?
+Hmm, let’s say someone puts together a … oh here I’ve got it, an invitation to my party.
+Every soirée should have a theme, what would that sentence be?

-“Come one, come all to enjoy a RoseMary shindig that sends her off to the (Norman Greenbaum’s original version, please) Spirit In The Sky with style and panache!
-Wear your most comfortable clothes, bring along your favorite beverage and sing-along tunes—1960s, 1970s and include every available MercyMe song.
+“Come one, come all!
+Enjoy a RoseMary shindig sending her off to the (Norman Greenbaum’s) Spirit In The Sky with style and panache!
+Wear comfortable clothes, bring your favorite beverage and sing-along tunes—1960s, 1970s and every available MercyMe song.
 Let’s instigate a heck of a party for a woman who drove us nuts while she was here.
 Yahoo and praise the Lord!”

 Sounds like an event I’d like to attend.

-While there is still immense sadness for our parents’ passing, with grief echoing in our hearts as each year racks up another anniversary of us in a world without them, there is also great humor in our memories of Mary and Gilbert.
+While there is still immense sadness for our parents’ death, grief echoing in our hearts at another anniversary of a world without them, there is also great humor in our memories.